Coronavirus: Apprenticeship Recovery Package

 An Apprenticeship Challenge Fund has been developed to promote greater collaboration between employers and suppliers, whilst maintaining the employers’ role at the centre of the apprenticeship system and providing room for DfE to take a more creative and innovative approach to solving problems, such as:

 - Employer Apprenticeship Mentoring Programmes to give managers the skills they need to effectively manage apprentices/apprenticeship programmes gaining maximum benefit for the employer

 - Apprentice Mentoring Programme to help new apprentices integrate into businesses

 - the removal of monetary and non-monetary barriers to recruitment; Identify monetary/non-monetary barriers

-Funding will be via a grant to successful applicants following a competitive assessment process.
-Successful applicants will receive one-off awards of up to £50,000, although there is an option to increase for proposals with multiple partners or features.
+Funding has been awarded via a grant to successful applicants following a competitive assessment process.
+Successful applicants have received one-off awards of up to £50,000, although there is an option to increase for proposals with multiple partners or features.

-The Challenge Fund is now open for applications until 4pm on Friday 23 October 2020 - find out more about the fund.
+The Challenge Fund has now closed to applications - find out more about the fund.